Youth is served in Redford’s

 There is certainly a message here: That nothing supersedes the welfare of a child.
 The lessons apply far more to young people who have no idea what the Weather Underground was than the graying crowd that will undoubtedly compose the bulk of attendance.
 If you challenge authority, that’s great, but be careful — it can haunt you, and more importantly your loved ones.
 Forever.
 Like-minded activists will disagree on what’s right and wrong.
 Just know what you’re getting into.
 The people who need to see this are at Lady Gaga concerts but the ones who actually will see it remember Woodstock.

 Based on a novel, “Company” must be far better as a book.
 Unfortunately, Redford, as the director, was unable to give the film almost any appealing visuals.
 He opts against any depiction of the group’s crime.
 We’re not to judge what happened, only what people think about what happened.
 There is a harsh police interrogation room you’ve seen countless times.
 There is a last-second escape on a subway train you’ve seen countless times.
-There is a perfectly necessarily empty cabin available, just like in “The Electric Horseman,” a 1979 Redford vehicle coincidentally recently reviewed on this site.
+There is a perfectly necessarily empty cabin available, just like in “The Electric Horseman,” a 1979 Redford vehicle.
 Otherwise, it is people sitting in rooms having clandestine conversations with each other.
 Secrecy is no substitute for stress.
 That most of these conversations do not take place under duress saps them of energy.
 Former radicals defend/rationalize/lament what they did.
 But what exactly did they do, and to what extent are they in hiding?
 Details are offered, but it’s left to the imagination.

 What does actually work is the vigor of the aging stars.
 Redford seems to have, like Clint Eastwood has shown, a more distinguished kind of stature in his 70s.
 He is realistically too old for this character (timing and age often don’t add up here) but pulls it off.
 Julie Christie and Susan Sarandon exemplify the “permanent babe” notion of the female radical.
 Two young women in the movie, Brit Marling and Jackie Evancho, are stunning.
 They convey a troubling point, possibly valid or possibly not, that an adult can either have a fiery activism or a beautiful suburban family, but not both.